EO-DataHub/eodhp-guide/services/resource-catalogue.md

 ### Control

-To restart service run `kubectl rollout restart -n rc deployment <service-name>` for Kubernetes cluster or use ArgoCD UI to restart.
+To restart services run `kubectl rollout restart -n rc deployment <service-name>` for Kubernetes cluster or use ArgoCD UI to restart.

 Harvesters are produced on schedule - to rerun, set the scheduled time to be in the future and ensure the time has updated in ArgoCD.